How poverty tends to trap people into making poor decisions

 From being broke and seeing her children deprived of packet drinks, her mind started obsessing about what her family was missing.

 As experts told the programme Why It Matters, poverty is complex and is not only about not having enough to buy the things that one needs, such as food, clothing and shelter.
-(Watch it tomorrow, Nov 26, at 8pm.)

 The problem of scarce resources has consequences that make long-term decision-making difficult, owing to what the financial stress does to the mind.
 Poverty even has biological effects.